vopidev/luanti/doc/lua_api.md

 * `text`: The name of the texture that is displayed.
 * `alignment`: The alignment of the image.
 * `offset`: offset in pixels from position.
+* `middle`: 9-slice (9-patch) definition table `{x, y, w, h}` for scalable images.
+  When set, the image is rendered using 9-slice scaling, which preserves corners and stretches only the middle regions.
+This is useful for UI elements like buttons, panels, and notification backgrounds.
+  * `x`, `y`: top-left corner of the stretchable center region (in pixels)
+  * `w`, `h`: bottom-right corner of the stretchable center region.
+    Negative values are interpreted as offset from texture edge.
+  Example: For a 48x48 texture with 10px borders: `{x=10, y=10, w=-10, h=-10}`
+* `middle_scale`: Scale factor for 9-slice border size on screen (default 1.0).
+  Values > 1.0 make borders larger, < 1.0 make them smaller.
+  Only used when `middle` is set.
+* `size`: When using 9-slice (`middle` is set), specifies the target size in pixels.
+  The image will be scaled to this size using 9-slice rendering.

 ### `text`